-The Street Pastors patrol the streets of Doncaster town centre in teams of three every Saturday night from 10.00 pm until the clubs and pubs close – typically between 3.30 and 4.00 am the following morning – offering practical help to enable people to be safe, and to enjoy their night out
+The Street Pastors aim to patrol the streets of Doncaster city centre in teams of three every Saturday night from 10.00 pm until the early hours of the following morning – offering practical help to enable people to be safe, and to enjoy their night out

-Additionally we deploy patrols on Bank Holiday Sundays, on Ladies Day during Leger week, and on Mad Friday (the Friday before Christmas Day), each time supported by our Prayer Pastors.
+If we have the capacity, we also deploy patrols on Bank Holiday Sundays, on Ladies Day during Leger week, and on Mad Friday (the Friday before Christmas Day), each time supported by our Prayer Pastors.

 Street Pastors work to a rota and patrol on average once a month.

-We also have dedicated Prayer Pastors, who work on a rota, generally in pairs at our base, supporting the team of Street Pastors in prayer for the duration of each patrol.
+We also have dedicated Prayer Pastors who work on a rota either from home or in our base in Doncaster Changing Lives building, supporting the team of Street Pastors in prayer for the duration of each patrol.